Alabama Slammer Cocktail

 - Want a more fruity flavor?
 Add more orange juice.
 This will also dilute the cocktail if you don’t want a strong drink.

-How to make this cocktail
+How to make this Alabama slammer cocktail

 Pre-step

 Get a cocktail shaker and fill it halfway with ice.
-Also get a measuring glass and glassware like a Collins glass.
+Also, get a measuring glass and glassware like a Collins glass.

 After measuring out the ingredients, add to the shaker.